bbauska/UC-Davis-Inter-jQuery/readme.md

 <p align="center">
 <img src="./images/image684.webp"
   style="width:45%;"
-  alt="Separate JS code into script.js for best practices." />
+  title="Separate JS code into script.js for best practices" alt="Separate JS code into script.js for best practices." />
 <img src="./images/image685.webp"
   style="width:45%;"
-  alt="Move all functions into one script file for ease." />
+  title="Move all functions into one script file for ease" alt="Move all functions into one script file for ease." />
 </p>